 Corbly Gulch/Limestone Trail

-When you achieve the ridge but before ascending to the peak, you can continue straight Westward and switchback down Limestone Trail 4.1 miles to the Corbly Gulch Trailhead.
+When you achieve the ridge but before ascending to the peak, you can continue straight westward and switchback down Limestone Trail 4.1 miles to the Corbly Gulch Trailhead.

 North Cottonwood Creek Trail

 Similar to the trail connection towards Corbly Gulch, look for this when you hit the ridge but before you head up to the actual peak.
-North Cottonwood Creek Trail will head Northwest down the West facing slope of the Bridgers.
+North Cottonwood Creek Trail will head Northwest down the west-facing slope of the Bridgers.

 The Ridge/The M

-The Fairy Lake Trailhead is often what people consider the beginning of The Ridge Hike, which is a 20 mile path along the spine of the Bridgers.
-Once you reach the peak, there's an obvious trail to follow South that will eventually reach The M.
+The Fairy Lake Trailhead is often what people consider the beginning of The Ridge Hike, which is a 20-mile path along the spine of the Bridgers.
+Once you reach the peak, there's an obvious trail to follow south that will eventually reach The M.

 Fairy Lake